dainguyen23/road-to-expertise/PY4E/databases.rst

 This application will:

-- Read roster data in JSON format
+- Read roster data in JSON format.
-- Parse the JSON file
+- Parse the JSON file.
-- Produce an SQLite database that contains a User, Course, and Member table
+- Produce an SQLite database that contains a User, Course, and Member table.
-- Populate the tables from the data file
+- Populate the tables from the data file.

-Link to reference code: https://www.py4e.com/code3/roster/roster.py
+Click link to open `reference code <https://www.py4e.com/code3/roster/roster.py>`_.

-Link to ``roster_data.json``: https://www.py4e.com/tools/sql-intro/roster_data.php?PHPSESSID=10a2f411ec9495fde4e2d2ead3e9585e
+Click link to download `roster_data.json <https://www.py4e.com/tools/sql-intro/roster_data.php?PHPSESSID=10a2f411ec9495fde4e2d2ead3e9585e>`_.

 **Testing methodology:**

-The program will run the following queries and retrieve the corresponding outputs:
+The program will run the following queries and retrieve corresponding outputs:

 *Query & output:*